Webster/Dudley Band of Chaubunagungamaug Nipmuck Indians: Ethnonyms

 Throughout most of the 18th century, the Nipmuck of Chaubunagungamaug were commonly referred to as the Pegan Indians (not to be confused with Piegan Blackfoot) because of the prevalent nature of the surname Pegan amongst its members, many of whom had ancestral ties to Natick.
 It is found in local place names as pegan- or pahegan- meaning 'clear'—as in something cut down or thin to let light through, and by extension, 'bare,' 'barren,' or 'treeless.'
 It is cognate to Massachusett pohk-/(pâhk-), 'clear.'

 English settlers, and later other immigrant groups, generally referred to the Nipmuck near the lake by the name of the location of the reservation.
 As Praying Indians, they were originally known as the Praying Indians of Chabanakongkomun.
 The reservation lands granted by Massachusetts were included in the town of Dudley, Massachusetts, and moved to a section of town later ceded and incorporated as the town of Webster, Massachusetts.
 As a result, they were known as the Dudley, Webster-Dudley, Dudley-Webster and Webster Indians.

-In 1996, the tribe adopted the formal name Webster/Dudley Band of the Chaubunagungamaug Nipmuck Indians.
+In 1996, the group adopted the formal name Webster/Dudley Band of the Chaubunagungamaug Nipmuck Indians.